Business & Investment

 Best Banks and Business Financing Options in South Korea

 Major banks like KEB Hana Bank, Shinhan Bank, and Woori Bank offer business accounts tailored for foreign investors.
-Account maintenance fees range from KRW 10,000 to KRW 30,000 (USD 7.50-22.50 or EUR 7-21) monthly.
+Account maintenance fees range from KRW 10,000 to KRW 30,000 (USD 7.50-22.50-21) monthly.
 These banks provide a range of services, including online banking, loans, and foreign exchange services.

 Seoul provides the most options for business financing, including government-backed loans for startups.
 In Busan, banks offer special financing for maritime industries, reflecting the city's strategic importance in shipping and logistics.Some banks in South Korea offer English-speaking services specifically for expatriates, making it easier for foreign entrepreneurs to manage their finances.